• Skip to primary navigation

 Easy Vegan Basil Pesto

 You'll love how easy and delicious this Vegan Basil Pesto is to make.
-Gorgeous fresh basil, toasted pine nuts and a vegan substitute for parmesan cheese, make this delicious green pesto something you'll be confident in whizzing up in no time.
+Gorgeous fresh basil leaves, toasted pine nuts and a vegan substitute for parmesan cheese, make this delicious homemade fresh pesto something you'll be confident in whizzing up in no time.

 Vegan Basil Pesto in a jar ready to eat. this recipe

-Pesto is one of the most delicious sauces around, and is absolutely perfect whether it's stirred into pasta, used as the basis for a salad, or smeared onto a sandwich.
+Homemade Vegan Pesto is one of the most delicious sauces around, and is absolutely perfect whether it's stirred into pasta dishes, used as the basis for a salad, or smeared onto a sandwich.

 I like to use fresh basil pesto in this Mediterranean Orzo Pesto Salad, where the green freshness of the basil is perfectly complemented by little juicy tomatoes.
-You can also combine it in a hearty pasta dish, such as this Mushroom Pesto Pasta.
+You can also combine it in a hearty pasta dish, such as this Mushroom Pesto Pasta, or to add to a salad dressing, like with this Green Bean Pesto and Tomato Salad.
+It's also delicious drizzled on tomato soup, like in this Easy Roasted Red Pepper and Tomato Soup.

 Jump to: